 Chief Innovation Officer, Legal Solutions at Integreon Discovery Solutions

-Alma Asay is the Chief Innovation Officer, Legal Solutions, at Integreon Discovery Solutions, focusing on improving legal services delivery for corporations and law firms.
-She founded Allegory, a litigation management software business acquired by Integreon, and was previously a litigator at Gibson, Dunn & Crutcher LLP.
+Alma Asay is the Chief Innovation Officer, Legal Solutions, at Integreon Discovery Solutions, a leading global provider of alternative legal services.
+She focuses on improving legal services delivery for both corporations and law firms by applying best modern practices across people, processes, and technology.
+Alma joined Integreon following its acquisition of her litigation management software business, Allegory, where she was Founder and CEO.
+Before founding Allegory, she was a successful litigator at Gibson, Dunn & Crutcher LLP.

 Andrew M. Perlman